 Our students are closely guided and mentored as they assess their own abilities and interests and incorporate them into a program of study.
 With an array of learning options, students confront intellectual challenges and find lifelong passions.
 New students are assigned a pre-major faculty adviser and a student adviser before they arrive on campus and meet with them during Orientation.
 In many cases, the faculty adviser for an incoming freshman will also teach the student’s first-year seminar.
 Once your student has selected a major, he or she is assigned a faculty adviser in that department or program.

 Academic Resource Center (ARC)

 One of the campus's newest additions, the Academic Resource Center (ARC) provides students with tutoring, workshops and group study sessions to help them reach their highest potential.
 The center offers not only academic assistance, but also helps with time management and study skills.
-The ARC includes the Roth Writing Center, which provides one-on-one tutoring to assist students with their writing projects; Student Disability Services, which provides equal educational opportunities to students with disabilities; and a new quantitative skills program, which teaches quantitative analysis techniques such as statistical reasoning, reliable measurements and moderling empirical data.
+The ARC includes the Roth Writing Center, which provides one-on-one tutoring to assist students with their writing projects; Student Accessibility Services, which provides equal educational opportunities to students with disabilities; and a new quantitative skills program, which teaches quantitative analysis techniques such as statistical reasoning, reliable measurements and moderling empirical data.
 The ARC is currently located in Main Street West in the Plex, but will move into Shain Library.